What does your Refund Status look like today!

 Have you submitted your Income Tax Return to the IRS to be E-Filed?
 Now the waiting game begins to see if we get approved for a refund or not.
 We’re gonna show you a little bit of information about how the “Where’s My Refund” Refund Status bars work.

 Once you File your Income Tax Return whether it be E-Filed or Mailed in on paper.
-Within 24 hours of the IRS Receiving your return they will update your Refund Status.
-As long as all your personal Tax data like your Name, Address, Social Security Number, Tax Filing status Matches what is on file they will accept your return.
+Within 24 hours of the IRS Receiving your return, they will update your Refund Status.
+As long as your tax return passes the initial test(Yourself and Dependents Name, Address, Social Security Number, Tax Filing Status, etc.) matches exactly what is on file with the IRS they will accept your return.

 As long as the IRS Accepts your Income Tax Return this is what you should be seeing at “Where’s My Refund” Tool.

 If you check the “Where’s My Refund” Tool after you have filed your return and you are seeing this

 You may not have entered your information correctly.
 Please verify your personal tax data and try again.

 This can mean either that you made a mistake when entering your information or you filed your return very recently and the IRS does not have your information in their system yet.

 Make sure you enter the full refund amount on your federal tax return before any fees.